-During voting on item 7 resolutions (Occupied Palestinian Territories), EEG States tended to abstain, except during the voting on the resolution on 'Human rights situation against.
-Some notable exceptions include: in the Occupied Palestinian Territory, including East Jerusalem', when all EEG members voted in favour.
-For • The resolution on the right to development all EEG joined consensus on all texts in 2017, and, when a vote both abstained. was called, all of them voted in favour.
+During voting on item 7 resolutions (Occupied Palestinian Territories), EEG States tended to abstain, except during the voting on the resolution on 'Human rights situation in the Occupied Palestinian Territory, including East Jerusalem', when all EEG members voted in favour.
+For item 10 resolutions (capacity-building), EEG members joined consensus on all texts in 2017, and, when a vote was called, all of them voted in favour.